MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 7. Select **Submit** to create the graph analysis.
 The system will process the analysis, which is complete when the Status changes to a green check mark.

-## To view a saved graph
+## To view analysis

 1. On the **Organizational Network Analysis** page, select the name of the dataset in the table, and then select the name of the analysis in the table.
-2. At the top right of **Define Graph Settings**, select **Load Saved Graph**.
-3. Select the name of the graph that you want to view.
-If no analysis has been created, the subset list will be empty.
-4. Additional information and options on the analysis pages:
+2. The following information and options are available in the table for existing analysis:

    * When the **Status** is a green check mark, the graph analysis was successfully saved and can be viewed.
-   * If the analysis fails with the **Status** of a red x, select the **Job Details** (i) icon next to Status to view details and see what might've caused the failure.
+   * If the analysis fails with the **Status** of a red X, select the **Job Details** (i) icon next to status to view details and see what might've caused the failure.
-   * Select a table column heading, such as Name or Submitted, to sort by it.
+   * Select a table column heading, such as **Name** or **Submitted**, to sort by it.
    * Select the **Parameters** icon next to the name to view them for the analysis in that row.
+   * Select the **Load Saved Graph** icon to view any graphs saved for that analysis.
+The list will be empty if no graphs have been saved yet.
    * Select the **Delete Analysis** (trashcan) icon to delete the analysis from the list.
    * Select the **Download** icon to download one of the following as a .csv file.